inpsyde/wp-translation-downloader/docs/Configuration.md

 }
 ```

-By using the above configuration, any package having `library` type will have translations installed in
+By using the above configuration, any package with the type `library` will have translations installed into
 `./public/languages/some-folder/`.
-And any package having `custom-type` type will have translations installed in `./public/languages/custom/`.
+And any package with the type `custom-type` will have translations installed into `./public/languages/custom/`.
-(Paths relative to root package's root folder).
+(Paths are relative to the root folder of the root package).

 ### Configuration by package name

-Target directories can be configured by package name, for example:
+Target directories can be configured by the package name, for example:

 ```json
 {